CHAPTER 10-1

 (A) The Tax Commission may employ such employees and incur such expenses as may be necessary for the proper discharge of its duties subject to the limitations and restrictions herein set out.

-(B) The Tax Commission may appoint a Tax Director to administer the Tribal Tax Department and carry out the functions of the Tax Commission.
+(B) The Tax Commission may appoint a Tax Director to administer the Tax Department and carry out the functions of the Tax Commission.
 The Tax Director may be a member of the Tax Commission.
-The Tax Director may receive payment for services rendered but need not be a full time employee of the Tribe.

 (C) The total amount disbursed by the Tax Commission in any one (1) fiscal year for the payment of salaries, expenses, and incidentals shall not exceed the amount appropriated therefor by the Tribal Council.
 The Tax Commission shall submit, to the Tribal Council, a line item proposed budget for the next fiscal year at the same time as other departmental budgets are submitted.

-(A) The Tax Commission may require each of its employees who shall be required to handle public monies, revenues, or tax stamps, or who shall be responsible therefor, to give bonds for the honest and faithful performance of their duties, in such amounts as may be fixed by the Tax Commission.
+(A) The Tax Commission may require each of its employees who shall be required to handle public monies, revenues, or tax stamps, or who shall be responsible therefor, to give bonds for the honest and faithful performance of their duties, in such amounts as may be fixed by the Tax Commission but, in no event, more than the maximum amount allowed for incurring debt under Article V, Section 1(i) of the Constitution of Prairie Band Potawatomi Nation.

 (B) The premiums on any bonds required by this section of the Tax Commission and Commission employees shall be paid from funds authorized in the Tax Commission budget.